Mari Carmen Aponte: Biden administration

 On October 8, 2021, President Joe Biden nominated Aponte to be the next U.S ambassador to Panama.
 The Senate Foreign Relations Committee did not act on it for the rest of the year, and it was returned to President Biden on January 3, 2022.

 President Biden resent Aponte's nomination the next day.
 Hearings on her nomination were held before the Foreign Relations Committee on May 18, 2022.
 Her nomination was favorably reported on June 9, 2022.
 She was confirmed by the Senate on September 29, 2022.
 She presented her credentials to President Nito Cortizo on November 21, 2022.

 Private sector

-Aponte has served as a member of the Board of Directors of Oriental Group, a major financial and banking services enterprise in Puerto Rico, from 1998 to 2001 and from 2005 until appointed as ambassador to El Salvador.
+Aponte has served as a member of the Board of Directors of Oriental Group, a major financial and banking services enterprise in Puerto Rico, from 1998 to 2001 and from 2005 until appointed ambassador to El Salvador.

 In addition to decades of law practice, she was a vice-chair of the National Alliance for Hispanic Health and a consultant to the Hispanic Information and Telecommunications Network (HITN).

 She served as a director at the National Council of La Raza, the Puerto Rican Legal Defense and Education Fund, the University of the District of Columbia and Rosemont College.
 She presided over the Hispanic Bar Association of the District of Columbia and the Hispanic National Bar Association.